 (3b) If the adjacent session pair cannot share the directed wavelength of either session in the pair, we claim and shall prove shortly that there must exist a directed wavelength with a nonsharing session in the opposite ring direction, i.e. the ring direction in which the adjacent session pair can share a directed wavelength.
 Remove the lightpath of that nonsharing session from its directed wavelength, and assign the adjacent session pair to share that directed wavelength.
 When the adjacent session pair includes the new session, the new session will now be supported, and sharing of the directed wavelength by the adjacent session pair will free one directed wavelength on which the removed nonsharing session can be supported.
 In this case, a total of two lightpath rearrangements are made.
-Figure 4b illustrates this scenario.
-In particular, existing session (1,5) and the new session (5,2) form an adjacent session pair which can be supported on the directed wavelength of existing session (3.8).
-After the lightpaths of sessions (1,5) and (3,8) are rearranged, the new session (5,2)shares a directed wavelength with session (1,5) on the directed wavelength previously used by session (3,8), while session (3,8) is supported on the directed wavelength previously used by session (1,5).
+Fig. 4b illustrates this scenario.
+In particular, existing session (1,5) and the new session (5,2) form an adjacent session pair which can be supported on the directed wavelength of existing session (3,8).
+After the lightpaths of sessions (1,5) and (3,8) are rearranged, the new session (5,2) shares a directed wavelength with session (1,5) on the directed wavelength previously used by session (3,8), while session (3,8) is supported on the directed wavelength previously used by session (1,5).

 When the adjacent session pair does not include the new session, sharing of the directed wavelength by the adjacent session pair will free two directed wavelengths on which the removed nonsharing session and the new session can be supported.
 In this case, a total of three lightpath rearrangements are made.
-Figure 4c illustrates this scenario.
+Fig. 4c illustrates this scenario.
 In particular, existing sessions (1,5) and (5,2) form an adjacent session pair which can be supported on the directed wavelength of existing session (3,8).
-After the lightpaths of sessions (1,5), (5,2), and (3,8) are rearranged, the adjacent session pair (1,5) and (5,2) are supported on the directed wavelength previously used by session (3,8), session (3,8) is supported on the directed wavelength previously used by session (1,4) is supported on the directed wavelength previously used by session (5,2).
+After the lightpaths of sessions (1,5), (5,2), and (3,8) are rearranged, the adjacent session pair (1,5) and (5,2) are supported on the directed wavelength previously used by session (3,8), session (3,8) is supported on the directed wavelength previously used by session (1.5), and the new session (1,4) is supported on the directed wavelength previously used by session (5,2).

 Before proving the correctness of the ring RWA algorithm, we establish two useful lemmas related to step 3 of the algorithm.
-The first lemma gives an upper bound on the number of adjacent session pairs which share a directed wavelength in step 3 before the new session request.
-The second lemma gives an upper bound on the number of nonsharing sessions in step 3 before the new session request.
 In what follows, let p be the number of adjacent session pairs which share a directed wavelength before the new session request.
 Let q be the number of nonsharing sessions before the new session request.

-request.
-Let w be the number of wavelengths in use before the new session request.
+The two lemmas give upper bounds on p and q respectively.
+In addition, let w be the number of wavelengths in use before the new session request.
 Note that w = p + q.
 For convenience, define $K = \sum{i=1}^{N} k_i$.

-Lemma 2: In step 3 of the ring RWA algorithm, $p < \lfloor K/3 \rfloor$.
+Lemma 2: In step 3 of the ring RWA algorithm, p < |K/3|.